 Younger Christians were encouraged to freely and voluntarily give heavier weight to their direction, but everyone had equal membership and partnership in the church and its direction and decisions for life together.

-These verses are a small taste of where distorted church “leadership” concepts come from.
+These Bible verses about leadership are a small taste of where distorted concepts come from.
 People knowingly or unknowingly concoct what they want the Bible to say to support either their desires for status and control, or their desire to freeload (be lazy and not responsible to do their part).

 In the next post, I’ll run through another collection of verses so that we may just a little bit better understand the biblical message of God’s design for human relationships in church life.
 For more on how leadership in the church was designed to function, see the post Demystified!
 God’s Design for Church Leadership Structure Explained.

 The rest of the posts in the Servants and Slaves series are here.